toolbitorg/toolbitsdk/README.md

 ToolbitSDK
 ====

 ToolbitSDK is Softare Develepment Kit for measurement and automation system.
-Target device is a multimeter named as ToolbitDMM for now.
+Target device is a multimeter named as Toolbit DMM for now.
 Please see the following project page: https://hackaday.io/project/10398-luke-open-framework-multimeterlogger

 Measurement is fundamental to make or hack something.
 Let's work together to make it as open source!!